Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 If You're 4–7 Days Late (Close to Next Dose)

 Skip the missed dose entirely.
 Take your next scheduled dose on your regular day.
-Don't double up — doubling a retatrutide dose would effectively give you 2–3 weeks of compound in a single injection given the half-life dynamics.
+Do not double up — doubling a retatrutide dose would deliver 2–3 weeks of compound in a single injection given the half-life dynamics.

 If You've Missed More Than 1 Week

-This one's trickier.
-Your blood levels have dropped meaningfully (remember: ~6-day half-life means 50% reduction every 6 days).
-Resuming at your current dose should generally be fine if you missed only 1–2 weeks.
-If you've been off for 3+ weeks, some people find it worth dropping back a dose for a week to re-establish tolerability — especially at 12mg.
-There's no trial data on this specifically, so I'm drawing from community experience and the pharmacokinetics.
+Your blood levels have dropped meaningfully (the ~6-day half-life means 50% reduction every 6 days).
+Resuming at your current dose is generally fine if you missed only 1–2 weeks.
+If you have been off for 3+ weeks, consider dropping back one dose level for a week to re-establish tolerability — especially relevant at 12mg.
+Older adults who have been off for extended periods should apply the same conservative re-ramp logic used for initial titration.

 Managing Side Effects Without Abandoning the Protocol

-The most common retatrutide side effects during titration are GI-related: nausea, vomiting, diarrhea, constipation.
-They follow a predictable pattern: worst in the first 1–2 weeks at a new dose, then usually fading.
+The most common retatrutide side effects during adult titration are GI-related: nausea, vomiting, diarrhea, constipation.
+They follow a predictable pattern — worst in the first 1–2 weeks at a new dose, then fading.

 See our full guide on Retatrutide Side Effects for detailed management strategies.